-Elizabeth González was appointed Portfolio Director at The James Irvine Foundation in February 2016 as part of its evolving focus.
-Prior to that shift, she was Program Director for the Foundation’s Youth program, which she led since January 2015 and served as Senior Program Officer in 2014.
+Elizabeth González was appointed Portfolio Director at Irvine in February 2016 as part of its new focus.
+Prior to that shift, she was Program Director for the Foundation’s former Youth program, which she led since January 2015 and served as Senior Program Officer in 2014.

 For many of California's working adults, the path to a good job — a job with room for growth, stability, and a family-sustaining wage — seems out of reach.
 Meanwhile, employers are having a hard time filling open positions that require specific skills.Read the Story